 An HRA is a formal, IRS-approved health benefit that offers more flexibility for employees and more budget control for employers.

-Through an HRA, you can reimburse your employees for their individual health insurance premiums and more than 200 types of qualifying healthcare costs with pre-tax dollars.
+Through a stand-alone HRA, employers reimburse employees tax-free for individual health insurance premiums and more than 200 other types of eligible medical expenses.

-If you're ready to offer personalized mandatory and voluntary benefits to your staff, PeopleKeep can help.
+Interested in offering an HRA to your team?
+PeopleKeep by Remodel Health can help!
 Our HRA administration software makes it easy to set up and manage your health benefit in just minutes each month.